Updated July 17, 2023

 Given that the transaction date is 25th November 2020, the transaction should ideally be settled after two business days on 27th November 2020, a Friday.
 But the 26th of November 2020 is a holiday because of Thanksgiving, and then the 28th and 29th of November 2020 are weekends.
 Now, we know that the settlement date excludes exchange holidays and weekends.
 Therefore, the date is 30th November 2020, which is a Monday.

 Two main risks are associated with this – credit risk and settlement risk.

 - Credit Risk refers to the risk of loss emanating from the buyer’s inability to meet the contractual trade obligations.
 Some reasons for the credit risk include liquidity issues or unanticipated market volatility between the transaction and settlement dates.

 - Settlement Risk occurs when either the seller or the buyer fails to honor their part of the contract.
 For instance, the seller might be unable to deliver the underlying asset in exchange for the payment, or the buyer might fail to make the payment in time after the transfer of the asset ownership.

 Breaking Down Settlement Date

-- Accounting: In the case of settlement date accounting, the transaction is recognized in the trader’s balance sheet only when the trade is finally settled.Therefore, in the case of month-end transactions, there is a likelihood that the trading month will be different in date accounting as compared to transaction date accounting.
-Accounting is a conservative approach and it captures the cash position of a company more accurately.
+- Accounting: In settlement date accounting, the trader recognizes the transaction on their balance sheet only when the trade is finally settled.Therefore, in the case of month-end transactions, there is a likelihood that the trading month will be different in date accounting compared to transaction date accounting.
+Accounting is a conservative approach that accurately captures a company’s cash position.

-So, it can be seen that the settlement date is a very important aspect of any transaction as it signifies when the trade has been actually settled, which is usually after certain days from the trading date.
+So, it can be seen that the settlement date is a very important aspect of any transaction as it signifies when the trade has been settled, which is usually after certain days from the trading date.
 Further, accounting based on date is also a better indicator of the actual cash position of a company.